prayusha83/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple console-based tic-tac-toe game written in C++, for two players in a command-line environment.
+A simple console-based tic-tac-toe game written in both C++ and python, for two players in a command-line environment.

 ##  Features
 - Two-player game